hnnguyen2/JuiceShopTDC/README.md

 * Copy your Key and Secret

 The App Protect (immunio) library (which is ADDed via the Dockerfile) uses the Key and Secret to identify the App Protect group to which the application belongs.

+2. Follow the instructions in [exploits.md](exploits.md) to exploit the application.
+Demonstrate that the exploits work against the vulnerable app.

+3. Switch App Protect rules from "Report" to "Mitigate".

+4. Follow the instructions in [exploits.md](exploits.md) again.
+Demonstrate that the exploits **no longer** work.